Sarah Walker (mezzo-soprano): Operatic career

 Walker's operatic debut was in 1969, as Ottavia in Kent Opera's production of L'incoronazione di Poppea.
 She has also appeared in Britain with Glyndebourne Festival Opera, The Royal Opera, English National Opera, Scottish Opera, and abroad at The Metropolitan Opera (New York City), Lyric Opera of Chicago, San Francisco Opera, La Monnaie (Brussels) and the Vienna State Opera.

 Notable roles have included the title-roles in Gloriana and Maria Stuarda, Dido in Les Troyens and Baba the Turk in The Rake's Progress.
 She recorded the challenging Voices under the direction of its composer, Hans Werner Henze, in 1978.

-In 1989, Walker, along with June Anderson (Coloratura Soprano), Klaus König (tenor), and Jan-Hendrik Rootering (bass-baritone), was led under the baton of Leonard Bernstein in a performance of Beethoven's 9th Symphony.
-The performance was celebrating the fall of the Berlin Wall on Christmas.
+In 1989, Walker, along with June Anderson (Coloratura Soprano), Klaus König (tenor), and Jan-Hendrik Rootering (bass-baritone), under the baton of Leonard Bernstein, gave a performance of Beethoven's 9th Symphony.
+The performance, at Christmas, marked the fall earlier that year of the Berlin Wall.
 These four soloists were accompanied by a massive choir and orchestra made up of many nationalities: from Germany, the Bavarian Radio Symphony Orchestra and Chorus, the Chorus of the Berlin Radio Symphony Orchestra, and members of the Sächsische Staatskapelle Dresden; from the Soviet Union, members of the Orchestra of the Kirov Theatre, from the United Kingdom, members of the London Symphony Orchestra; from the USA, members of the New York Philharmonic, and from France, members of the Opéra de Paris.

+Rule Britannia 1985

+She spectacularly performed Rule Britannia at The Last Night of the Proms in 1985.